This post contains affiliate links.

 Kick things up a notch by roasting the eggplant over an open fire, like your gas stovetop burner or grill.
 Charring the eggplant will give it a more smoky flavor that works perfectly in this dip!

 Opa!
-Make up a couple of these Mediterranean recipes and have a Greek fest with your friends.
+Make up some of these Mediterranean recipes and have a Greek fest with your friends.

 - 5 Minute Tzatziki Sauce will give you a refreshing pairing for dipping veggies.